piku235/JungiThemeBundle/Resources/doc/ress.md

 The DeviceHelper is a simple class with the friendly API which is designed for PHP templates.
 The class provides the following
 methods: **isDesktop**, **isMobile**, **isTablet** and **isDevice**.
-Only the **isDevice** method takes one argument to which you must pass a value according to the accepted standards by the method **is** of the MobileDetect class.
+Only the **isDevice** method takes one argument to which you must pass a value according to the accepted values by the method **is** of the MobileDetect class.

 ### Example